otim22/yummy_recipe_api_v1/README.md

 ## Installation / Usage
-* If you wish to run your own build, ensure python3 is globally installed in your computer.
-If not, you can get python3 [here](https://www.python.org).
+* To run your own build, ensure python3 is globally installed in your computer.
+If not, get python3 [here](https://www.python.org).
-* After this, ensure you have installed virtualenv globally as well.
-If not, run this:
+* Ensure you have installed virtualenv globally otherwise run this:
     ```
         $ pip install virtualenv
     ```